Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Nearest on-ramps are in the Seattle area; private network extensions are available.
+Direct Cloud On-Ramps0 – as of September 2025Nearest on-ramps are in the Seattle area; access via private network extensions.

-Tax IncentivesYesState-level sales and use tax exemptions are available for qualifying data centers.
+Tax IncentivesYesState-level sales and use tax exemptions are available for qualifying data center equipment.

-Sales Tax6.50% – as of Midyear 2025Washington state sales tax, with potential exemptions for data center equipment.
+Sales Tax6.50% – as of Midyear 2025Washington state sales tax; local taxes may also apply.

 Network & Connectivity Ecosystem